HOURS SAVED EACH FALL

 Applicants now complete online skills tests to help determine fit.
 “My biggest priority was getting an online assessment tool,” says Wilson.
 “What stood out to me about VidCruiter was that you customize that tool.”
 Isaac had already developed tests that were proven to work, and VidCruiter made it easy to digitize these tests so they were accessible online.

-Then, a shortlist of candidates are asked to complete a pre-recorded video interview.
+Then, a shortlist of candidates is asked to complete a pre-recorded video interview.
 The talent coordinator watches the videos, and they send prospective new hires to Wilson for review.
 She sends her shortlisted candidates’ videos to one of Isaac’s lead consultants.
 Everyone reviews the videos at their convenience.

 Finalists attend a live video conference on “selection day,” which happens nearly every week.
 “We bring about 10% of the total applicant pool through to that final day, and about 1% of those people will get a job offer,” explains Wilson.